gabrielkoerich/gabrielkoerich/content/posts/welcome.md

 - Technical deep-dives on Solana and Rust
 - Lessons learned from 17+ years of building software
 - Thoughts on DeFi, fintech, and value investing
-- Occasional ramblings on productivity and systems
+- Occasional ramblings on AI, productivity and systems

 Stay tuned.
+Or not.